boyuezhong/SSGCN/README.md

 ## Expected Output
 ## Expected run time
  Inferring the target of a compound took 20 second on a NVIDIA TITAN RTX GPU .

+# Instructions for use How to run the software
+python SSGCN.py